go-masonry/docu-web/content/fx/pattern/_index.md

 ### Usage

 Now, suppose you want to log every time you alert someone.
-All you need to do is
+All you need to do is:

-1. Add a `log.Logger` dependency to `notifierDeps` struct.
+1. Add a `log.Logger` dependency to the `notifierDeps` struct:

     ```golang
     type notifierDeps struct {